Treaty of Joinville: Consequences for England

 By 1585, the treaty became known in England.
 It was believed, though falsely, the aim of the treaty was to form a Catholic alliance against Protestants throughout Europe.

 However, Elizabeth was terrified by the nightmare scenario of a Catholic alliance between France and Spain against England, even if the prospect had been remote because of the prolonged Habsburg-Valois conflict.
 For the first time, she endorsed direct military intervention in the Spanish Netherlands, in the process of an uprising against Spanish rule.
-The Spanish response was a crackdown under a hardline military governor, the Duke of Parma.
+The Spanish response was a crackdown under a hardline military governor, Alexander Farnese, Duke of Parma.

 Elizabeth's decision was a complete reversal of her previous policy not to support rebels rebelling against legitimate authority, as she feared that she was vulnerable to revolts from English Catholics.
 The new policy illustrated just how much the Treaty of Joinville alarmed her.

-As a direct consequence, Elizabeth signed the Treaty of Nonsuch with the United Provinces in 1585 and financed an expedition to the Netherlands, led by Robert Dudley, 1st Earl of Leicester, of 7000 to 8000 soldiers.
+As a direct consequence, Elizabeth signed the Treaty of Nonsuch with the United Provinces in 1585 and financed an expedition to the Netherlands, led by Robert Dudley, 1st Earl of Leicester, of 7,000 to 8,000 soldiers.
 That was a catalyst for the war between England and Spain and resulted in the launch of the Spanish Armada in 1588.